Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 How much are service fees for home warranties?

-Service fees (also called trade call fees) typically range from $75-$125 per technician visit in 2026.
+Service fees (also called trade call fees) typically range from $75 to $125 per technician visit in 2026, with a national average around $108.
 You pay this fee each time you request service, even if the issue isn't covered under your plan or if the technician determines the problem resulted from lack of maintenance.
-Some providers offer different service fee tiers—higher fees ($125) reduce your monthly premium by $10-$15, while lower fees ($75) increase premiums.
-These fees function similarly to copays in health insurance and cover the diagnostic visit and initial assessment.
+Higher fees ($125) reduce your monthly premium by $10 to $15, while lower fees ($75) increase premiums accordingly.
+These fees function similarly to copays in health insurance.

 Are home warranties cheaper than paying for repairs?

 Home warranties can save money if you experience multiple major repairs in a year.
-For example, a $600 annual premium plus two $100 service calls ($800 total) is much less than paying $5,000+ for an HVAC replacement out of pocket.
+For example, an $800 total annual cost (premium plus two service calls) is much less than paying $7,500+ for an HVAC replacement out of pocket.
 However, if you rarely need repairs, the warranty may cost more than you save.
 Most homeowners break even or lose money in years without significant failures but benefit substantially when major systems fail.
-The value depends on your home's condition, system ages, and repair frequency.

 What factors make home warranties more expensive?